ahmdkhalil/NLP-Classification-with-Twitter/README.md

 ## Problem Statement:
-- Given a random posts, assign accordingly to the correct twitter account based on similar occuring words.
+- Given a random tweet, assign accordingly to the correct twitter account based on similar occuring words.
 - What are the most repeated words in each tweet.
 - What is the average length of words for each tweet.